BiodiversityOntologies/dwcobo/README.md

 ## ToDo:

-- import `dwcterms.owl` into the BCO repo, so it can have a BCO PURL.
 - Write a makefile to automate this process.
 - Update `/src/dwcterms.py` to work with either `terms.csv` or `iri.csv` or create `/src/dwciri.py` for `iri.csv`.
 - Write code that checks that the format of the input file has not changed, because `/src/terms_label_row.csv` is written specifically for the current (10/2020) version of `terms.csv`.
+- request an OBO purl for the DwC files.
+- write an script to automatically monitor DwC releases, if possible.
+- import `dwcterms.owl` into the BCO repo.